EMI · Emotional Metabolism Index

 The claim

-Metabolism without immunity is autoimmune
+Metabolism without immunity is autoimmune.
+Immunity without purpose is reflex.

 When a team reads a workflow retirement as a threat, the threat is almost never to the org.
 It is to identity.
 To expertise.
 To status.
 To the group the workflow kept intact.
 The immune response is rational at the individual scale and destructive at the organizational one.